Gate: Open Policy Agent Evaluator

 GATE_PLUGINS_<PLUGIN NUMBER>_PARAMETERS_POLICY=<Embedded Rego policy>

-GATE_PLUGINS_<PLUGIN NUMBER>_PARAMETERS_POLICY_BUNDLE_URL=<URL of a remote OPA bundle>
+GATE_PLUGINS_<PLUGIN NUMBER>_PARAMETERS_POLICY_BUNDLE_URL=<URL of an OPA bundle>

 GATE_PLUGINS_<PLUGIN NUMBER>_PARAMETERS_POLICY_DECISION_PATH=<Location of the policy evaluation decision>